 New students admitted to the Social Work Program must submit appropriate documentation within a specific timeframe.
 New students will be advised of specific submission deadlines upon admission, but generally all documentation must be supplied prior to entering the Social Work program.
 The following immunizations and verifications are REQUIRED for all Social Work students.
 No student will be permitted to enter any practicum site until all immunization verification is submitted and verified by the Health Sciences Immunization Program (HSIP).
-Students must document immunity to Measles (Rubeola), Mumps, Rubella, Hepatitis B, Tetanus-Diphtheria-Pertussis, Varicella (chicken pox), COVID-19, seasonal influenza, and have a current, annual TB screening.
+Students must document immunity to Measles (Rubeola), Mumps, Rubella, Hepatitis B, Tetanus-Diphtheria-Pertussis, Varicella (chicken pox), COVID-19 (and any required boosters), seasonal influenza, and have a current, annual TB screening.
 Due to the nature of health professions training programs, exemptions are rarely granted and only in alignment with CDC recommendations, HSIP policy, and University policy and practice.

 Essential Skills, Values and Standards of Professional Conduct

 Our commitment to diversity is elaborated on this webpage on Essential Skills, Values, and Standards of Professional Conduct.
 Before submitting an application, all applicants should review these essential abilities to understand the qualities and professional behavior expected of students.

 Major Principles of the National Association of Social Workers' (NASW) Code of Ethics